HackYourFutureBelgium/home/curriculum/ux-ui-design/deliverables.md

 ## 1. Vocabulary

-Make at least 1 PR contribution to the `/vocabulary` folder of your class repo.
-You don't need to open an issue, just put the PR directly in the _deliverables_ board
+Make at least 1 issue with a linked PR contributing to the `/vocabulary` folder of your class repo:

 - _Labels_: `deliverable`, `vocabulary`
 - _milestone_: `ux-ui-design`

+Careful!
+Check with your classmates before sending your PR.
+You should coordinate as a class to make sure everyone isn't adding the same vocab words, and to make sure there aren't more than one documents for the same topic.

+And please limit your vocabulary to topics covered in this module.
+For example vocab related to Design Thinking or User Empathy are welcome, but vocabulary related to JavaScript is not allowed.

 ## 2. Snippets

-Make at least 1 PR contribution to the `/snippets` folder of your class repo.
+Make at least 1 issue with a linked PR to the `/snippets` folder of your class repo.
 This can be any snippet of HTML or CSS that you found helpful and someone else might find useful in their projects.

-You don't need to open an issue, just put the PR directly in the _deliverables_ board

 - _Labels_: `deliverable`, `snippets`
 - _milestone_: `ux-ui-design`

+It's ok if your snippet does the same thing as a classmate's snippet _as long as_ your code is different and they are grouped together in the same file.

+Please limit your snippets to code covered in this module.
+For example snippets using variables and loops are welcome, but snippets using the DOM are not allowed.

 ---